qlik-oss/corectl/docs/corectl_data.md

 ## corectl data

-Evalutes the hypercube data of an object defined by the --object parameter.
+Evalutes the hypercube data of an generic object defined by the --object parameter.
 Note that only basic hypercubes like straight tables are supported

 ### Synopsis

-Evalutes the hypercube data of an object defined by the --object parameter.
+Evalutes the hypercube data of an generic object defined by the --object parameter.
 Note that only basic hypercubes like straight tables are supported

 ```
 corectl data [flags]